-CMD server when configured on the network, will register itself with SLP, get information about the Migration Agents registered.
-It will query the SLP Server Agent or Directory Agent every 5 minutes to refresh its records.
-CMD clients attached to this server can access all the services that can be accessed by the server.
-This option can be used only when Scmd.Nlm is running in the CMD Server mode.
+The CMD server when configured on the network, will register itself with Service Location Protocol (SLP) and register information about the Migration Agents.
+It will query the SLP Server Agent or Directory Agent every five minutes to refresh its records.
+CMD clients attached to this server can access all the services that the server can access.
+This option can be used only when SCMD.NLM is running in CMD Server mode.

-If there are any Migration Agents available on the network, the CMD server will discover the registered Migration Agent from the SLP database and register it with the MA.
+If there are any Migration Agents available on the network, the CMD server will discover the registered Migration Agent from the SLP database and register it with the Migration Agent.

-IPX services discovered by the Migration Agent are not registered with the SLP database and, also the Migration Agent would initially register its own services with SLP and get information about all the registered services.
-Once the CMD server has registered with the Migration Agent, it will get updates from the Migration Agent through a delta transfer.
+IPX services discovered by the Migration Agent are not registered with the SLP database.
+The Migration Agent will initially register its own services with SLP and get information about all the registered services.
+Once the CMD server has registered with the Migration Agent, it will get updates from the Migration Agent through a transfer.

-CMD server algorithm will discover the best Migration Agent registered with SLP.
-However, we can statically set the list of Migration Agents by typing:
+The CMD server algorithm will discover the best Migration Agent registered with SLP.
+However, you can statically set the list of Migration Agents by typing: